-Antoniolo is one of the great names of Gattinara, it is now run by the third generation of this highly respected family; Antonio and his sister, Lorella.
+Antoniolo is one of the great names of Gattinara, it is now run by the third generation of this highly respected family, Alberto and his sister, Lorella.
 The land was purchased by their Grandfather who had the foresight to acquire some excellent plots in a time when Gattinara was far from the emerging star that it is now.

-Antonio is a meticulous winemaker, his cellar is immaculate (to the point of obsessive) and he has total control over it.
-He would far rather be in the vineyards or the cellar than out in public representing the family business and, luckily for him, he has a sister like Lorella who is charming and energetic; she was also head the Consorzio of Gattinara producers for ten years.
+Alberto is a meticulous winemaker, his cellar is immaculate (to the point of being over-obsessive) and whilst a modest, introvert man, he has total, unbending control over his domain.
+He would far rather be in the vineyards or the cellar than out in public representing the family business and, luckily for him, he has a sister like Lorella who is charming and energetic; she has just stepped down from ten years of chairing the Consorzio of Gattinara producers.

-The ethos of the estate is minimum intervention: old vines are treated with great respect and new plantings made with great care.
+The ethos of this estate is minimum intervention: old vines are treated with great respect and new plantings have been made with precision and great care.
 In the winery, spontaneous fermentation in cement tank is the norm, whilst wine ageing takes place in botti: a practice that is perhaps best described as ‘enlightened traditional' winemaking.